Visual perception is an essential skill that should be developed during the early years of a child’s life.

 5. Sort Dry Pasta

-Give your child an ice-cream tub of mixed dry pasta and ask them to sort the pasta by shapes (e.g. tubes, spirals etc), or even by colour if you can find colourful pasta.
+Give your child an ice cream tub filled with mixed dry pasta and ask them to sort it by shape (e.g. tubes, spirals, etc.), or even by colour if you have colourful pasta.

 You can still wash them and cook them afterwards!